 Image, audio and video policies

 Images, audio and video are effective communication tools on the web.
-When using them in conjunction with advertising on Bing Ads, you must follow the policies provided on this page and ensure you comply with applicable policies in the market(s) where your advertisement is displayed.
+When using them in conjunction with advertising on Bing Ads, you must follow the guidelines provided on this page and ensure you comply with applicable guidelines in the market(s) where your advertisement is displayed.

 Image ad functionalities